-The 2017 NASW Virtual Conference, "Aging Through the Social Work Lens" will be held on Wednesday, June 14, and Thursday, June 15.
-Over two days, participants will have access to 8 CEUs (including essential Ethics), professional development workshops, and networking opportunities.
+The 2017 NASW Virtual Conference, "Aging Through the Social Work Lens," will be held on Wednesday, June 14, through Thursday, June 15, 2017.
+Over two days, participants will have access to 8 CEUs (including essential Ethics), professional development workshops and networking opportunities.
 There will be inspirational presenters and cutting-edge plenary and breakout sessions as well as a Virtual Exhibit Hall.
 You can view the full agenda here.
 Join 1,000 of your colleagues and walk away with the best practices and renewed inspiration you need to continue serving older adults and their families.
 Register today!

 Learn the place of service codes that clinical social workers in private practice frequently use

 When seeking reimbursement from third-party payers, clinical social workers must specify where they rendered service.
 NASW offers a guide that social workers can use to familiarize themselves with these codes.